yasminshamsudin/F/README.md

 # F
-A program for calculating electric fields in biological systems
+A program for calculating electric fields